-Glaucoma is an eye condition that damages the optic nerve by causing high pressure inside the eye.
-The disease typically affects people over 60, but as mentioned above, in rare cases, young children and babies can have this condition due to incorrect development of the eye’s drainage system before birth.
+Glaucoma is an eye condition that damages the optic nerve due to high pressure inside the eye.
+While it mostly affects people over 60, there are rare instances where young children and babies develop this condition because of improper development of the eye’s drainage system before birth.

 Symptoms of Childhood Glaucoma

 Cloudiness on the surface of the larger eye